mbparvezme/ip-app/README.md

 ... or downloading [source code](https://github.com/mbparvezme/ip-test/archive/refs/heads/master.zip) as a zip archive.

 ## Setup Backend
+There are two API folders in the repository.
+The api-production version is ready for production use.
+Again, if you want to configure the backend, you can work with the api-development.
+In both cases, you just need to configure the database in .env.

 ## Setup Frontend
 To make the frontend ready to use `cd` to the **nextjs** directory and run the following commands